caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *{"briggs", "uniform", "natural"}*, *optional*, *default = briggs*

-  Image weighting type.
-If Briggs, set the img robust parameter
+  Type of image weighting, where the options are 'briggs', 'uniform', and 'natural'.
+If 'briggs', set the 'img_robust' parameter.